On Iterated Lorenz Curves with Applications: The Multivariate Case: Analysis of extremal dependence cases

-In the previous section, the density assumption was crucial for constructing the proof.
-This assumption yielded two important outcomes: derived marginals with a form consistent with our earlier work \cite{[3]}, and the emergence of the product copula as an attracting fixed point of the iteration map (\ref {5.1}).
-This naturally raises the question of whether other fixed points exist under weaker assumptions.
-In this section, we investigate this possibility by exploring the conditions under which additional fixed points can be found.
+In the previous section, the density assumption was essential to the proof.
+Specifically, it was used to establish that both the product copula and marginals of the form presented in (\ref{104.2}) are attracting fixed points of the iteration map (\ref{5.1}).
+This raises the natural question of whether other such fixed points exist under weaker assumptions, a possibility we investigate in the present section.

-In our prior work \cite{[3]}, the evolution of the distribution function was evaluated using polynomial upper and lower bounds.
-The argument presented here is necessarily more intricate, as it must account for an underlying dependence structure and its evolution throughout the iterations.
-This complexity motivated our current approach.
-As detailed in \textit{Appendix C} , our method leverages the $TP_{2}$ and $RR_{2}$ properties of the initial density.
-These properties induce specific crossing patterns in the marginal Lorenz curves (or, equivalently, their corresponding distribution functions).
-In retrospect, the integrand in (\ref{5.1}) can be viewed as a special normalized kernel that is both $TP_{2}$ and $RR_{2}$.
-This kernel acted to reduce the dependence of the integrator; specifically, any initial distribution with strong positive ($TP_{2}$) or negative ($RR_{2} $) dependence was iteratively driven toward complete independence.
+In contrast to our prior work \cite{[3]}, which relied on straight polynomial bounds, the present analysis must address also the more intricate problem of an evolving dependence structure.
+As detailed in \textit{Appendix D}, our approach leverages the $TP_{2}$ and $RR_{2}$ properties of the initial density, which induce specific crossing patterns in the \textit{ marginal} \textit{Lorenz curves} that helped to produce a solution.
+In retrospect, the integrand in (\ref{5.1}) can be seen as a special normalized kernel that possesses both $TP_{2}$ and $RR_{2}$ properties.
+This kernel served to reduce the dependence of the integrator, iteratively driving any initial distribution with strong positive ($TP_{2}$) or negative ($RR_{2}$) dependence toward complete independence.

-This raises a natural question: what is the outcome when the process begins with distributions already at the limits of dependence, such as the \textit{ Fr\'{e}chet-Hoeffding bounds}?
-This section addresses that question.
+This leads to a natural question, which we address in this section: What is the outcome when the iterative process begins with distributions at the limits of maximal dependence---namely, the \textit{Fr\'{e}chet-Hoeffding bounds}---particularly when a density does not exist?

+Our approach to answering this question is structured as follows.
+The initial distribution $F(x_{1},x_{2})$ is bounded by the \textit{Fr\'{e} chet-Hoeffding bounds}, which are determined by its marginals, $F_{1}(x_{1})$ and $F_{2}(x_{2})$.
+Therefore, the first step in our analysis is to investigate how these bounds evolve under the iteration map.
+Specifically, we aim to characterize the evolution of the bounds for $L_{n}(x_{1},x_{2})$.
+This characterization will, in turn, inform our second objective: the detection of additional fixed points.
+The \textit{Fr\'{e}chet--Hoeffding bounds} in the two-dimensional case constitute distribution functions which are non-smooth and hence lack densities.
+Although this suggests a relaxation of the conditions of \textit{Theorem \ref{main-th}}, we will retain the strictly positive density assumption for the initial marginals $F_{1}(x_{1})$ and $F_{2}(x_{2})$, both here and in the multivariate case.
+This assumption is crucial for the results to hold; we will relax it only later.